reallistic/RunTellThat/README.md

  **IP Mode**:
  <br>
  IP mode is the simplest way to utilize this.
- This is done by manually configuring a plex server and for the hostname/ip use that of the HalfHax server.
+ This is done by manually configuring a plex server and for the hostname/ip use that of the RunTellThat server.
- Or, simply navigate to HalfHax's server and log in as if you would normally access a plex web server.
+ Or, simply navigate to RunTellThat's server and log in as if you would normally access a plex web server.
  <br>
  **Ghost Mode**
  <br>
- Ghost mode is a lot more complex as it requires a PMS server having the same IP as the HalfHax (host) server.
+ Ghost mode is a lot more complex as it requires a PMS server having the same IP as the RunTellThat (host) server.
- The idea, is that HalfHax needs to have the same IP as PMS so that Plex.tv (MyPlex) knows to look at this IP for a PMS server.
+ The idea, is that RunTellThat needs to have the same IP as PMS so that Plex.tv (MyPlex) knows to look at this IP for a PMS server.